Gillian Findlay

 Gillian Findlay is a Canadian television journalist who has worked for the CBC and ABC.

+Biography

 She studied history and literature at Simon Fraser University and she holds a diploma in broadcast journalism from the British Columbia Institute of Technology.

 In the 90s, Findlay worked as a foreign correspondent for CBC and later ABC, in countries such as former Yugoslavia, Somalia, Russia, South Africa, and Israel.
 She also worked as a Middle East correpsondent for ABC.

-She has been seen in such programmes as CBC News: Disclosure and The Fifth Estate, and was a guest host on CBC Radio's journalism series As It Happens.
+She has been seen in such programs as CBC News: Disclosure and The Fifth Estate, and was a guest host on CBC Radio's journalism series As It Happens.

-In July 2020, Gillian Findlay responded to allegations by former CBC producer Dexter Brown that she had used the n-word in meetings in April 2019 whilst discussing the screening of a documentary about racial issues.
+In July 2020, Findlay responded to allegations by former CBC producer Dexter Brown that she had used the n-word in meetings in April 2019 whilst discussing the screening of a documentary about racial issues.
 Ms. Findlay issued a statement that she had no recollection of using the n-word, but apologized in the event she had done so.

+On April 14, 2023, Findlay stated on her Twitter account that, after more than 30 years, she would be leaving the CBC.
+In a letter to friends and colleagues, she wrote: "I am leaving the CBC because I have been unable to negotiate a remote work arrangement that is acceptable to me or in keeping with arrangements afforded peers."
+Finlay was scheduled to retire at the end of July 2023.